 Brundall Holiday Cottages

 Many visitors gravitate towards this English boating village to enjoy the picturesque landscapes, calming waters, and the rare must-see wildlife.
 Avid English countryside tourists will notice there is no shortage of unique experiences, not to mention some of the most stunning Brundall holiday cottages, such as Swallowdale which is situated straight on the River Yare.
 The idyllic village, stunning landscapes, peaceful waters when staying at this beautifully decorated self catering Norfolk holiday cottage will greet visitors.

 The village of Brundall is the iconic boating village on the Norfolk Broads.
 There couldn’t be anything more perfect than an idyllic, quaint countryside village situated along the River Yare.
 This popular boating destination provides visitors with an abundance of options to explore the English countryside and catch a glimpse of the rare wildlife.
 At the edge of the village, Brundall has its nature reserve at Brundall Church Fen.
 There is no shortage of activities, from fishing to holiday boat hire.
 If you’re seeking a relaxing break with a hint of adventure, then Brundall is the perfect place for you to visit.

 This English riverside village does not lack history, character, and charm.
 Its history traces back almost 6000 years as it was the Roman settlers, who founded this riverside village.
 They originally named this village Brindisi.
-The Roman’s took advantage of the riverside location and turned it into a busy boating centre, the village serves the same purpose today.
+The Roman’s took advantage of the riverside location and turned it into a busy boating centre, Brundall still serves the same purpose today.
 Brundall is home to St Laurence Parish church, which dates back to the 13th Century.
 This parish church has a fascinating history of its own.
 The residents of Brundall have renovated this building over the years to preserve it.